Working Professional MBA

 From day one, your continued development as a business leader is our singular focus.
 The Working Professional MBA (WPMBA) program is well-suited for career changers, career accelerators and entrepreneurs.
-Adjust the curriculum to meet your schedule and the demands on your time — no matter how unique, expected or unforeseen.
+Adjust the curriculum to help meet your schedule and the demands on your time.

 One program you personalize